Mangaluru: Transport

-Mangalore is the only city in Karnataka to have all modes of transport—air, road, rail and sea.
+Mangaluru is the only city in Karnataka to have all modes of transport—air, road, rail and sea.

 Mangalore International Airport (IATA: IXE, ICAO: VOML) is located near Bajpe-Kenjar and about 13 km north-east of Mangalore city centre.
 It operates regular scheduled flights to major cities in India and the Middle East.
 It is the second-largest and second-busiest airport in Karnataka.
 New terminals and runways at the airport accommodate both cargo and passenger requirements.
 This airport is accredited by the Airports Council International (ACI) under the Airport Health Accreditation (AHA) programme.
 State-government-run buses connect the city with the airport.

-Five National Highways pass through Mangalore.
-NH-66 (previously known as NH-17), which runs from Panvel, Maharashtra, to Kanyakumari, Tamil Nadu, passes through Mangalore in a north–south direction.
-NH-75 (previously known as NH-48) runs eastward to Bangalore and Vellore.
-NH-169 (previously known as NH-13) runs north-east from Mangalore to Shimoga.
+Five National Highways pass through Mangaluru.
+NH-66 (previously known as NH-17), which runs from Panvel, Maharashtra, to Kanyakumari, Tamil Nadu, passes through Mangaluru in a north–south direction.
+NH-75 (previously known as NH-48) runs eastward to Bengaluru and Vellore.
+NH-169 (previously known as NH-13) runs north-east from Mangaluru to Shimoga.
 NH-73, a 315 km-long National Highway connects Mangalore to Tumkur.
-NH-275 also connects Mangalore with Bangalore via Mysore.
+NH-275 also connects Mangaluru with Bengaluru via Mysuru.
 National Highways Authority of India (NHAI) is upgrading the national highways connecting New Mangalore Port to Surathkal on NH-66 and BC Road junction on NH-75.
 Under the port connectivity programme of the National Highways Development Project (NHDP), a 37.5 km stretch of these highways will be widened from two lanes to four.